Brouwer–Hilbert controversy: Deeper philosophic differences

+Truth of axioms

-However "truth" is ultimately defined, for a few mathematicians Hilbert's formalism seemed to eschew the notion.
-And at least with respect to his choice of axioms the case can be made that indeed he does eschew the notion.
-The fundamental issue is just how does one choose "the axioms"?
-Until Hilbert proposed his formalism, the axioms were chosen on an "intuitive" (experiential) basis.
-Aristotelian logic is a good example – based on one's life-experiences it just seems "logical" that an object of discourse either has a stated property (e.g. "This truck is yellow") or it does not have that property ("This truck is not yellow") but not both simultaneously (the Aristotelian Law of Non-Contradiction).
-The primitive form of the induction axiom is another – if a predicate P(n) is true for n = 0 and if for all natural numbers n, if P(n) being true implies that P(n+1) is true, then P(n) is true for all natural numbers n.
+Until Hilbert proposed his formalism, axioms of mathematics were chosen on an intuitive basis in an attempt to use mathematics to find truth.
+Aristotelian logic is one such example – it seems "logical" that an object either has a stated property (e.g. "This truck is yellow") or it does not have that property ("This truck is not yellow") but not both simultaneously (the Aristotelian Law of Non-Contradiction).
+The primitive form of the induction axiom is another example: if a predicate P(n) is true for n = 0 and if for all natural numbers n, if P(n) being true implies that P(n+1) is true, then P(n) is true for all natural numbers n.